Philippe Herlin : The Fed's Policy is Contradictory and Inefficient

 More QE and gold goes down.
 In addition, another downpour of economic news that confirms the total inability of central banks and governments to provide any credible solution to what is a guaranteed road to perdition.

 With this desperate economic situation, most people expected a different reaction to the Fed’s money printing announcement on 12.12.12.
 But we should have learnt by now that markets always do what they should do but not when we expect them to.
 Gold and silver went up on the Fed announcement but sold off afterwards and continued to be under pressure.
-Let us just remember that all we are seeing are little wiggles in a major secular bull market in the metals.Read this article
+Let us just remember that all we are seeing are little wiggles in a major secular bull market in the metals.Read article

 The 12 Gold Bugs of Christmas | Casey Research